-CONTINUOUS ASSESSMENT
+A) CONTINUOUS ASSESSMENT

 The continuous assessment consists of the tests detailed in the following.
-The student opts by the continuous assessment method once she/he signs the document of commitment that will be available at week 1-3, so that she/he can begin the work in the corresponding group.
+The student opts by the continuous assessment method once she/he signs the document of commitment that will be available at the begining of the term, so that she/he can begin the work in the corresponding group.
 Once signed, it is assumed that the student has taken the examination session and will be given the mark resulting of the application of the criterion detailed in the following, regardless of wheter she/he takes the final exam or not.